The Internet Theater Magazine of Reviews, Features, Annotated Listings

 Back to the top

-Quotes by Pinter and From Pinter Plays
+Quotes by and about Pinter

 I don't know how music can influence writing, but it has been very important for me, both jazz and classical music.
 I feel a sense of music continually in writing, which is different matter from having been influenced by it.